 On summer days when the sun is shining directly into your eyes, a surf hat can be a good option to ensure you can spot incoming waves.

-They’re a great way to protect your face and neck from sunburn as well giving them a massive tick from us.
+They’re a great way to protect your face and neck from sunburn and give them a massive tick from us.

-Just make sure to get a quality surfing cap with a fastening clip or drawstring so you don’t lose it while you’re surfing.
+Just get a quality surfing cap with a fastening clip or drawstring so you don’t lose it while surfing.

 Reef boots are like neoprene socks with sturdy rubber soles to navigate rockpools, reefs and coral.